emca-it/Energy-Log-Server-7.x/04-User_Manual/04-User_Manual.md

 ![](workflow-getting-started-final2.png)

-Congratulations on creating you first automation with Energy SOAR.
+Congratulations on creating you first automation with Energy Logserver.

 #### Connection